giacomomaglione/FoodAtHome/README.md

 ## Components
 The web app was implemented using the following technologies:
 - **Client** side: HTML, CSS, JavaScript
-- **Server** side: Python, MongoDB
+- **Server** side: Python, Flask, MongoDB

-## Plugin to install
+## Plugins to install
-After the folder it's been imported from GitHub , it is necessary to open the terminal and install all the plugin listed in *[Requirements](requirements.txt)*, using the following command:
+After downloading the project from GitHub, it is necessary to open the terminal and install all the plugin listed in *[Requirements](requirements.txt)*, using the following command:
 ```
 pip install -r requirements.txt
 ```

 ## Execute
-To execute the **Food@Home** it is necessary run the following command in the terminal:
+To execute the **Food@Home** PWA, it is necessary to run the following command in the terminal:
 ```
 python main.py
 ```